Shirakami Sanchi Mountain Range (UNESCO) A vast natural playground full of rare flora and fauna

 Calling all walkers and hikers

 The Shirakami Sanchi Visitor Center operates as a tourist information office, so drop by before you go out exploring.
-Learn about the wildlife and ecosystem of Shirakami Sanchi presented in 3D models, and a Shirakami Sanchi showcase short film can be viewed on a huge screen—shown five times a day in the visual experience hall.
+Learn about the wildlife and ecosystem of Shirakami Sanchi presented in panels and models, and a Shirakami Sanchi showcase short film can be viewed on a huge screen—shown five times a day in the visual experience hall.

 Beech forest survivor